-Dementia can affect us all, and it can put a strain on everyone involved, not only the person living with dementia but their support bubble too.
-Dementia care is available in all of our homes and can help those that are starting to have difficulty living independently.
+Dementia can affect us all, and it can put a strain on everyone involved – not only the person living with dementia but their family and support network too.
+Specialist Dementia care is available in four of our five homes and can help those who are starting to have difficulty living independently.

-Whatever stage Dementia your loved one may be experiencing, we believe that everyone should be able to live balanced, stimulated and fulfilled life.
+As Dementia progresses your loved one may experience changes, but we believe that everyone should be able to live a balanced, stimulated and fulfilled life.
 Our activities teams cater to all types of Dementia, with a large focus on memory care.
-Our memory care can include reminiscing sessions, games on our OMNI Interactive Table or having a dance to old favourite songs.
-Our activities co-ordinators ensure time is spent understanding the likes and dislikes of each resident, knowing the ins and outs of their personality, and what can stimulate them.
-Understanding the hobbies and interests of each Dementia resident is vital, and allowing our residents to continue their favourite pastimes can help aid their memory and mental health.
+Our memory care can include reminiscing sessions, games on our OMNI Interactive Table, or having a dance to favourite songs.
+Our activities coordinators ensure time is spent understanding the likes and dislikes of each resident, knowing the ins and outs of their personality, and what can stimulate them.
+Understanding the hobbies and interests of each Dementia resident is vital, and allowing our residents to continue their favourite pastimes can help aid their memory and benefit their mental health.
 Our homes run weekly baking clubs, knit and natter clubs, gentlemen’s clubs and even pub sessions – all of which get taken on wheels across the homes to include those unable to leave their rooms.

-Ensuring that residents can personalise their rooms as much as possible is also part of our person-centred care provision.
-To aid with this care, we encourage residents to fill their space with sentimental items such as jewellery and photographs that pose as a reminder of their lives.
-Residents are encouraged to decorate their doors to make their room more identifiable to them, and for added comfort, our homes are tastefully decorated with the favourite movie posters and much-loved artwork of our residents, to help them feel at home.
+We are committed to a person-centred Dementia care approach.
+Ensuring that residents can personalise their rooms as much as possible is part of our person-centred care provision.
+To aid with this care, we encourage residents to fill their space with familiar and important items, such as jewellery and photographs, that pose as a reminder of their lives.
+Residents are encouraged to decorate their doors to make their room more identifiable to them.
+For added comfort, our homes are tastefully decorated with the favourite movie posters and much-loved artwork of our residents, to help them feel at home.

 As the brain slowly stops communicating efficiently, dining with Dementia can become increasingly difficult.
-Our chef’s understand that catering to different tastes and abilities is vital, especially for those that experience physical and sensory problems that can arise from Dementia.
+Our chefs understand that catering to different tastes and abilities is vital, especially for those that experience physical and sensory problems that can arise from Dementia.
 Our chefs customise meals to each resident, and create modified meals for those with difficulty chewing and swallowing.
-After a full assessment of their needs and with the patience, understanding and compassion of our care teams, you can rest easy knowing that your loved one will live an enjoyable and fulfilled life with us.
+After a full assessment of their needs and with the patience, understanding and compassion of our Dementia care teams, you can rest easy knowing that your loved one will live a comfortable and supported life with us.